WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 - aud - did:key.
 Value defined specifically in each payload
 - sub - did:pkh of blockchain account that this request is associated with
   - Example: `did:pkh:eip155:1:0x1234...`
-- app - did:web of app domain that this request is associated with
-  - Example: `did:web:app.example.com`

 Depending on the message, different keys are used for `iss`:
 - "iss - did:key of client identity key" indicates JWTs sent by clients and are verified by the Notify Server with [Identity Keys](../core/identity/identity-keys.md).